pism/pism/doc/sphinx/climate_forcing/surface.rst

 parameterizations of the surface albedo and the atmospheric transmissivity that make it possible to run the model in a standalone, prognostic mode.

-It is designed to use time-dependent (usually monthly) forcing by near-surface air temperature and precipitation provided by one of PISM's atmosphere models.
+It is designed to use time-dependent forcing by near-surface air temperature and precipitation provided by one of PISM's atmosphere models.
+The temperature forcing should resolve the annual cycle, i.e. it should use *monthly or more frequent* temperature records if forced using :ref:`sec-atmosphere-given`.
+In cases when only annual temperature records are available we recommend using the :ref:`sec-atmosphere-yearly-cycle` approximation.

 As for other surface models, its outputs are

-- top surface ice temperature
+- ice temperature at its top surface
 - climatic mass balance (SMB)

 It re-interprets near-surface air temperature to produce the top surface ice temperature.